Maiden Lane Medical

 - Botox® injections

-Antiperspirants are a simple and inexpensive solution that might solve your problem.
-Dr. Sanchez recommends brands and proper application of the antiperspirant to reduce sweating.
+Antiperspirants are a simple and inexpensive solution that might solve your problem. the doctor recommends brands and proper application of the antiperspirant to reduce sweating.

 The no-sweat machine, or iontophoresis, is a medical device that uses water and low-voltage waves to temporarily shut down the sweat glands in your hands and feet.